The Northern Mariner

 To assist authors in preparing essays for TNM/Lmn, below we provide the following suggestions:

-3. Manuscripts shall be prepared using double-spacing throughout; line breaks and carriage returns shall be used at paragraph ends only.
-Footnotes or endnotes may be used, although final annotation placement will be at the discretion of the Editors.
+1. Manuscripts shall be prepared using double-spacing throughout; line breaks and carriage returns shall be used at paragraph ends only.

 IMPORTANT: Do not use tabs either at paragraph beginnings or, more specifically, in tables.